Minnesota Brain Injury Alliance

 Participants will be able to describe how brain injury not only impacts the person who sustained the injury, but also all individuals in their lives; how caregivers play an important role in enhancing quality of life and promoting adjustment to life after brain injury through their caregiving; and how to support the individual with brain injury and their caregiver.

-• Brain Injury Basics Series Overview
+• Brain Injury Basics: Beyond the Basics

 • Brain Injury Basics: Pediatrics